Cycles in Color-Critical Graphs: Circular Coloring

 Furthermore, if $G-e$ has no cycle of length $0\mod k$, then $D_\sigma$ is acyclic.
-Working backward from sinks, we can add $1$ to the color of each reached vertex, \textit{one vertex at a time}, always maintaining a $(k,d)$-coloring of $G-xy$, until $x$ or $y$ changes color.
+Working backward from sinks, we can add $1$ to the color of each reached vertex, \textit{one vertex at a time}, always maintaining a $(k,d)$-coloring of $G-e$, until $x$ or $y$ changes color.
 This reduces the problem to the case $j>0$.
-Since in this case $G$ has no cycle of length $is$ with $i\in\{1,\ldots, d-1$, the previous arguments produce a $(k,d)$-coloring of $G$, which by hypothesis does not exist.
-Therefore, in fact $G-xy$ also contains a cycle of length $0 \mod k$. \end{proof}
+Since in this case $G$ has no cycle of length $is$ with $i\in\{1,\ldots, d-1\}$, the previous arguments produce a $(k,d)$-coloring of $G$, which by hypothesis does not exist.
+Therefore, in fact $G-e$ also contains a cycle of length $0 \mod k$. \end{proof}

-In this proof, we have not made use of cycles in $K_{k:d}$ other than that generated by $d$ or $-d$.
-When $k>2d+1$ there may be other sets of forced cycle lengths.
+In these arguments, we have not used cycles in $K_{k:d}$ other than that generated by $d$ or $-d$.
 When $k=2d+1$, these two are the only permutations yielding cycles in the host graph, and that is why our sharpness examples in the introduction are for $C_{2d+1}$-coloring.
 In that case $s=-2$.
 The set of cycle lengths that cannot be avoided are the congruence classes $-2i\mod(2d+1)$ for $1\le i\le d$, and if there are no cycles through $e$ in the classes with $1\le i\le d-1$, then we obtain two cycles with lengths $1\mod(2d+1)$.

+Other cycles in the host graph can yield other sets of forced cycles, but the key is designing a recoloring that produces another $H$-coloring of $G-e$.